anshulmall06/AI-Crop-Disease-Detection/README.md

-# 🌱 AI Crop Disease Detection System
+# 🌱 AI Based Crop Disease Detection System

 An AI-powered web application that helps farmers identify crop diseases by uploading images of plant leaves.
 The system predicts the disease, provides confidence scores, and suggests treatment and prevention methods using a machine learning model.